noandrea/distill/README.md

 - Choose the alphabet set for the generate short id
 - Choose the length of the generate short id
-- Load existing short id <-> url mappings\*
+- Load existing short id <-> url mappings[^mappings]
-- Overwrite an existing short id with a different target url\*
+- Overwrite an existing short id with a different target url[^mappings]
 - Set a time to live on short ids (globally or per id)
 - Set a expiration date on short ids (globally or per id)
 - Set a request limit on short ids (globally or per id)
 - Set a redirect for the `/` path
 - Set a redirect url for exhausted ids (request limit reached)
 - Set a redirect url for expired ids (ttl/end date reached)
+- Set a inactive limit, for ids that will be resolved starting from a date in the future.
 - Backup/restore urls in csv or binary format
 - Import data via csv
 - Get statistics both globally and for short id

-\* the alphabet and lenght can be enforced
+[^mappings]: the alphabet and length can be enforced

+## Activation strategy

+By default an URL (short id) redirect is active from the moment of submission.
+It is possible to set the activation date and time of a redirect via the

+- Active from date

+Additionally an URL redirect that will be executed for requests received before the activation date.

 ## Expiration strategy